Dr.

 2014

 Eric R. Pianka earned a B. A. from Carleton College in 1960, a Ph.D. from the University of Washington in Seattle in 1965, and the D. Sc. degree or his collected works from the University of Western Australia in 1990.
 He was a postdoctoral with the late Robert H. MacArthur at Princeton University during 1966-68.
-He is currently the Denton A. Cooley Centennial Professor of Zoology at the University of Texas in Austin, where he has taught evolutionary ecology since 1968.
+He was the Denton A. Cooley Centennial Professor of Zoology at the University of Texas in Austin, where he had taught evolutionary ecology since 1968, and where he retired from in 2020.

-Pianka has presented hundreds of invited lectures at most of the world's major academic institutions as well as several important plenary lectures.
-During his 50 year academic career, Eric Pianka sponsored 20 graduate students and published well over a hundred scientific papers, four of which became "Citation Classics," as well as dozens of invited articles, book chapters, and 18 books including an autobiography.
-His classic textbook Evolutionary Ecology, first published in 1974 went through seven editions, has been translated into Greek, Japanese, Polish, Russian and Spanish, and is now available as an eBook.
+Pianka presented hundreds of invited lectures at most of the world's major academic institutions as well as several important plenary lectures.
+During his 50 year academic career, he sponsored 20 graduate students and published well over a hundred scientific papers, four of which became "Citation Classics," as well as dozens of invited articles, book chapters, and 18 books including an autobiography.
+His classic textbook Evolutionary Ecology, first published in 1974, has been translated into Greek, Japanese, Polish, Russian and Spanish, and is now available as an eBook.

 Last Updated